MetaR-Languages/MetaR-Languages.github.io/MetaR/macos/README.md

     3.1 Start the MPS application and open-up the plugin manager in MPS (menu MPS > Preferences… > Plugins)

-    3.2 click on the “Browse Repositories…” button.
+    3.2 Click on the “Browse Repositories…” button.

     3.3 In the new window, click on the “Manage Repositories…” button, then + (plus) and add the following URL: http://mpsrepo.slisson.de/